MeetCoding/iitr-ece-sem3/HSS-206/Introduction.md

 **Classic Study: Bruner’s Perceptual Experiment**

 - Showed motives influence perception (hungry children more likely to see food-related images in ambiguous patterns).
     → Demonstrates **perception is shaped by needs**.

+- While rich 10-year-olds showed some overestimation of coin sizes, poor 10-year-olds showed a much more pronounced deviation, overestimating the size of coins by as much as +50%.
+This highlights the direct impact of socioeconomic need on perception.

 ---

-## 4. RESEARCH METHODS IN SOCIAL PSYCHOLOGY
+## 4. Research Methods

 **Objective of Research:**